dgehringer/sqsgenerator/docs/source/how_to.md

   - **Line 7:** hydrogen works here as a **dummy** species.
 We select those interstitial sites
   - **Line 10:** distribute nine carbon atoms and 99 vacancies

-## Using Python API
-Of course you can also directly use sqsgenerator directly from your Python interpreter.
-The package is designed in such such a way that all public function are gathered int the `sqsgenerator.public` module.
-Those which are needed to generate and analyze structure are forwarded to the `sqsgenerator` module itself and can be imported there

 ### Advanced topics

 ```{admonition} This section will come in future